rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 _side_note_start
-I could never figure out why certain decisions about PLs, popular libraries, or programming projects are being made.
+For the longest time, I could not figure out why certain decisions about PLs, popular libraries, or programming projects are being made.
 I could not understand why certain bugs remain not fixed, why there are no deprecation attempts, why certain decisions have been made in the first place.
-The idea of software as something that is made from loose ends and somehow made whole by a testing effort feels wrong to me.
 The empirical mindset I have tried to explain here is my best attempt at understanding these things.
-E.g. I cannot explain in any other way why Java maintainers decided not to deprecate standard library classes where `equals` is not symmetric (the list of such issues is long[^why]).
+E.g. I cannot explain in any other way why Java maintainers decided not to deprecate standard library classes where `equals` is not symmetric.
+The list of such issues is long[^why].
 Are all of these "exceptions that prove the rule", rare and thus not important cases in the mindset of the maintainers?
 I consider this approach to be not pragmatic and expensive.
 If I was in charge of designing programming courses[^training], an example exercise would look like this:

 > &emsp;  *There is a common belief that TypeScript compilation flags like `strictNullChecks` prevent escaped `null` and `undefined`.
 &emsp;  Exploit how TS defines variance to create a function that has `number` as the return type but it returns `undefined` for some of its input parameter values.*

-The pragmatist's take (as I see it) is: the ingredients you use do not need to be sound, they are just a part of a bigger implementation noise.
-I do not agree with this argument, but at least I think I know what the argument is.
+The pragmatist's take (as I see it) is: (1) the impact of these booby traps is small and with some luck you will not notice (or _observe_) them in your project, (2) the ingredients you use do not need to be sound, they are just a part of a bigger implementation noise.
+I do not agree with these arguments, but at least I think I know what the arguments are.
 _side_note_end

 [^why0]: I created a long list of logically unsound decisions made by PLs and some mainstream libraries in this [_add_blank_target footnote](2022-08-30-code-cognitiveload.html#fn12)